lqhuang/blog/notes/2025-05-21-romgrk-optimizing-javascript.md

 - Avoid array/object methods like `map`, `filter` in functional style
 - Prefer concatenation over template literals for strings

-Still many other tricks are useful
+Still many other tricks are useful.

 Refs: